acoular/acoular/README.md

 - parallel (multithreaded) implementation with Numba for most algorithms
 - easily extendable with new algorithms

-# Announcements

-**Acoular Workshop 2024**

-Join us on **June 12-13, 2024** for a comprehensive free workshop on Acoular.
-The workshop will be held at TU Berlin Department of Engineering and is suitable for first time users as well as for experienced Acoular users.

-To secure your spot at the workshop and to access additional information, kindly **register here**: [Acoular Workshop Registration](https://www.tu.berlin/en/event-details/events/event/018c1020-419d-70b6-abcf-2220015bd233)

 # License
 Acoular is licensed under the BSD 3-clause.
 See [LICENSE](LICENSE)